 Paul Tracy - Small Name, Big Ego.
 While definitely a former great, his form has not been up to par as of late, and his hot temper usually leads to his big ego.
 Unoffically retired from the series after 2011, although he does do analyst work for Canadian television.

-Kurt Busch - the current NASCAR star will attempt the Memorial Day double (the Indianapolis 500 and Charlotte's Coca Cola 600) with Andretti Autosport in 2014 after passing rookie orientation at Indianapolis the previous year.
-If he qualifies for the 500, he will join John Andretti, Tony Stewart and Robby Gordon as those to attempt both races on the same day.
+Kurt Busch - the current NASCAR star attempted the Memorial Day double (the Indianapolis 500 and Charlotte's Coca Cola 600) with Andretti Autosport in 2014 after passing rookie orientation at Indianapolis the previous year.
+He joined John Andretti, Tony Stewart and Robby Gordon as those to attempt both races on the same day.
 Busch did well in Indy, finishing sixth, but had a bad night in Charlotte, being forced out of that race two-thirds of the way through by a blown engine.

 Anyone Can Die: Since it is auto racing, and a long runner, this is to be expected, much more than NASCAR (NASCAR's last fatality in competition was Dale Earnhardt at the 2001 Daytona 500).
 In the 1964 Indianapolis 500, for example, there was an infamous crash that killed two drivers and threw up huge pillars of smoke and flame, due to how much fuel the cars involved were laden with.note Back then, 70+ gallon gasoline tanks were the norm.
 Today, fuel is stored in safer "fuel cells" which are much more difficult to rupture and are limited to 30-40 gallons of methanol.
 The most recent casualty was during the last race of the 2011 season, when Dan Wheldon was killed after going headfirst into the catch fence at Las Vegas.
 Ironically, the car he helped test, which had safety measures included to keep cars from launching off of each other, and keep that sort of thing from happening, was set to be used in all races the very next year.